Teraslilja/binary-search-implementations/README.md

 * cmake
 * g++

-For building (Rust) the following wegb page tels, how rustup is installed:
+For building (Rust) the following web page tells, how rustup is installed:
 * https://rustup.rs/

 To upgrade Rust installation: